kdaily/aws-cli/proposals/pr-contrib-guide.md

 template checks.
 We currently perform these types of processes for issues, and the proposed process is agnostic to how it's implemented.

-### Q. Why are pull requests for documentation changes and bug fixes prioritized over feature requests?
+### Q. Why are issue types prioritized in the order of bug fixes, documentation, and feature requests?

+Once a bug has been triaged and confirmed, it should be made available for community contribution immediately without any upvote requirements.
+Bug fixes have an immediate impact on affected users from using the AWS CLI as intended.

-Documentation changes, once triaged and validated, do not need to have upvote requirements to be available for contribution.
-Most documentation changes are generally low risk and should be able to move quickly through the review process.
-Documentation changes also have the potential for a high reward, measured by the number of users who would be impacted by the improvement.
+Most documentation changes are low risk and should move quickly through the review process.
+Documentation changes also have a high reward potential, measured by the number of users who would read the documentation to solve their problem.
 In addition, there are also more maintainers available for validation and review of documentation changes.
-Issues for incorrect documentation are treated as bugs and should receive high prioritization, while confusing or incomplete documentation are considered feature requests and may recieve lower prioritization.

-Similarly, once a bug has been triaged and confirmed, it should be made available for community contribution immediately without any upvote requirements.
-Bug fixes have an immediate impact on affected users and are addressed before taking on new potential technical debt from added features.
+Feature requests need to be carefully assessed before taking on new potential technical debt.

 ## Appendix
 ### Changes not available for contribution